A Degeneracy Framework for Scalable Graph Autoencoders: Preliminaries

-In the last three years, several attempts at transposing autoencoders to graph structures with \cite{kipf2016-2} or without \cite{wang2016structural} node features have been presented.
-Their goal is to learn, in an unsupervised way, a low dimensional node embedding/latent vector space (\textit{encoding}), from which reconstructing the graph topology (\textit{decoding}) is possible.
-In its most general form, the $n \times f$ matrix $Z$ of all latent space vectors $z_i$, where $f$ is the dimension of the latent space, is the output of a Graph Neural Network (GNN) applied on $A$ and, potentially, $X$.
+Over the last few years, several attempts at extending autoencoders to graph structures with \cite{kipf2016-2} or without \cite{wang2016structural} node features have been presented.
+One of the most popular graph~AE models is the one from Kipf and Welling~\cite{kipf2016-2}, often abbreviated as GAE in the literature.
+In essence, GAE and other graph AE models aim to learn (in an unsupervised way) a low dimensional latent vector space a.k.a. node embedding space (\textit{encoding}), from which reconstructing the graph structure (\textit{decoding}) should be possible.
+The $n \times f$ matrix $Z$ of all latent vectors a.k.a. embedding vectors $z_i$ (where $f \in \mathbb{N}^*$ is the dimension of the latent space) is usually the output of a Graph Neural Network (GNN) processing $A$ and, potentially, $X$.
 To reconstruct $A$ from $Z$, one could resort to another GNN.
-However, \cite{kipf2016-2} and several extensions of their model implement a simpler inner product decoder between latent variables, along with a sigmoid activation $\sigma(\cdot)$ or, if $A$ is weighted, some more complex thresholding.
-The drawback of this simple decoding is that it involves the multiplication of the two dense matrices $Z$ and $Z^T$, which has a quadratic complexity $O(fn^2)$ w.r.t. the number of nodes.
-To sum up, with $\hat{A}$ the reconstruction:
+However, the GAE model and most of its extensions instead rely on a simpler inner product decoder between latent variables, along with a sigmoid activation function $\sigma(\cdot)$ or, if $A$ is weighted, some more complex thresholding.
+While being simpler, this decoding involves the multiplication of the two dense matrices $Z$ and $Z^T$, which has a quadratic complexity $O(fn^2)$ w.r.t. the number of nodes.
+To sum up, denoting by $\hat{A}$ the reconstruction of $A$ obtained from the decoder:

-The model is trained by minimizing the reconstruction loss $\|A - \hat{A}\|_F$ of the graph structure where $\|\cdot\|_F$ denotes the Frobenius matrix norm, or alternatively a weighted cross entropy loss, by stochastic gradient descent.
+The GNN encoder usually includes weights at each layer.
+During the training phase, they are optimized by minimizing a reconstruction loss aiming to compare $\hat{A}$ to $A$, by gradient descent.
+This loss is often formulated as a Frobenius loss $\|A - \hat{A}\|_F$, where $\|\cdot\|_F$ denotes the Frobenius matrix norm, or alternatively as a weighted cross entropy loss~\cite{kipf2016-2}.